IBPhilippov/basketball_results_prediction/README.md

 #### MLFlow
 Docker passes **GOOGLE_CREDENTIALS** in a container for MLFlow, so that MLFlow is connected to an **ARTIFACT_STORAGE** bucket for storing models` artifacts and to Postgress container to store run/operational data.
 User may reach MLFlow UI on port 5000, but the project workflow itself adresses it only from Mage.AI container.
 Both experiment tracking and model registry functionality are used.
 Apart from this, MLFlow is also used for model monitoring, storing runs of Evidently.AI reports.
 #### MageAI
+MageAI application is created from MageAI Docker image and four prepared pipelines inside a project named _Basketball_results_prediction_, that are stored in /Basketball_results_prediction/.
+Each pipeline contains API trigger that allows remote initiation of new pipeline runs with given parameters.
+This triggers are used to ensure the communication between pipelines.
+1. _get_data_from_bq_ pipeline extracts data from ncaa_basketball public dataset in BigQuery.
+The connection between MageAI and GCP here (and everywhere else in this project) is made possible due to **GOOGLE_CREDENTIALS** that are passed from local folder to container during Docker Build process.
+2.
-Docker passes **GOOGLE_CREDENTIALS** in a container for MLFlow, so that MLFlow is connected to an **ARTIFACT_STORAGE** bucket for storing models` artifacts and to Postgress container to store run/operational data.
+Docker passes **GOOGLE_CREDENTIALS** in a container for MageAI, so that MLFlow is connected to an **ARTIFACT_STORAGE** bucket for storing models` artifacts and to Postgress container to store run/operational data.
 User may reach it on port 5000, but the project workflow itself adresses it only from Mage.AI container.